Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Affiliation to C

 In particular, if $X=\mbr^2$ then the operator $H=\partial_1^2-\partial_2^2$ is not affiliated to $\rc$.
 A second interesting operator not affiliated to $\rc$ is $H=(\partial_1+ix_2)^2+(\partial_2+ix_1)^2$.

 We now give the simplest affiliation criterion.

 \begin{proposition} Assume that $H_0$ is a self-adjoint operator affiliated to $\rc$ and that $V$ is a bounded symmetric operator such that $\lim_{k\rarrow0}\|[V_k,V]\|=0$.
-Then $H=H_0+V$ is a self-adjoint operator affiliated to $\rc$. \end{proposition} \proof If $R=(H+i)^{-1}$ and $R_0=(H_0+i)^{-1}$ then $R=R_0[1+VR_0]^{-1}$ so the first condition in (\ref{e:3.0}) is obviously satisfied.
-For the second one, note that $1+VR_0$ is invertible and satisfies it, hence its inverse verifies it too.
+Then $H=H_0+V$ is a self-adjoint operator affiliated to $\rc$. \end{proposition} \proof Let $R=(H+i)^{-1}$ and $R_0=(H_0+i)^{-1}$.
+Since $H$ and $H_0$ have the same domain and $R[1+VR_0]=R_0$, the operator $1+VR_0$ is invertible.
+On the other hand, $1+VR_0$ clearly satisfies the second condition in (\ref{e:3.0}), hence its inverse verifies it too.
+From $R=R_0[1+VR_0]^{-1}$ we see that both conditions in (\ref{e:3.0}) are satisfied.

 From now on we consider only situations when $V$ is not bounded.

 \begin{proposition} Let $H$ be a self-adjoint operator such that $V_k D(H)\subset D(H)$ for all $k$.
 Then $H$ is affiliated to $\rc$ if and only if $D(H)\subset D(\theta(P))$ for some continuous divergent function $\theta$ and